WSU-kduncan/cicd-chadwellj/README.md

 - Using "docker login" I logged into my Docker Hub through CLI

 - Through the repository I set two Github Secrets.
-These secrets were my Username and Password / access token
+These secrets were my Username and Password / access token (DOCKER_USERNAME / DOCKER_TOKEN)

 - Configuring Workflow, I added by repo "chadwellj/project" into the template given.
 And ensured that it would push main branch.